- Cancer 101 Pictures Slideshow

 What is the treatment for cancer?

-The treatment is based on the type of cancer and the stage of the cancer.
+The cancer treatment is based on the type of cancer and the stage of the cancer.
 In some people, diagnosis and treatment may occur at the same time if the cancer is entirely surgically removed when the surgeon removes the tissue for biopsy.

 Although patients may receive a unique sequenced treatment, or protocol, for their cancer, most treatments have one or more of the following components: surgery, chemotherapy, radiation therapy, or combination treatments (a combination of two or all three treatments).